 Our portfolio of SBCs addresses security and interworking requirements for small, medium and large businesses as well as regional and global communications service providers.
-SBCs are the fastest-growing segment of our business, and today we offer a broad range of SBCs that scale from a handful of SIP sessions to hundreds of thousands of sessions, and collectively represent the largest number of Lync-certified SBCs from any vendor on the market.
+SBCs are the fastest-growing segment of our business and we offer a broad range of SBCs that scale from a handful of SIP sessions to hundreds of thousands of sessions and collectively represent the largest number of Skype for Business and Lync-certified SBCs than any other vendor on the market.

-We currently offer eight unique SBC products:
+We currently offer the following unique SBC products:

-• Sonus SBC 1000 for small businesses and branch offices that require performance of up to 160 concurrent SIP sessions in a standalone SBC;

-- Sonus SBC 2000 for mid-size enterprises, branch offices and regional Points of Presence that require performance of up to 600 concurrent SIP sessions in a standalone SBC; - Sonus SBC 5100 for enterprises and service providers that require performance of up to 10,000 concurrent SIP sessions in a standalone SBC; - Sonus SBC 5200 for enterprises and large national/global service providers that require performance of up to 64,000 concurrent SIP sessions in a standalone SBC; - Sonus SBC 9000 for large enterprises and service providers that require a hybrid gateway/SBC solution for a mix of TDM and IP voice traffic; - SBC VX, a hybrid solution sold to the U.S. government and its agencies; - Sonus SBC SWe (Software edition), a software-based SBC for virtual environments, remote deployments and instances where virtualized software-based implementations are required; and - Sonus SBC 7000 for real-time, multimedia communications that require performance of up to 150,000 sessions in a single appliance.
+- Sonus SBC 1000 for small businesses and branch offices that require performance of up to 160 concurrent SIP sessions in a standalone SBC; - Sonus SBC 2000 for mid-size enterprises, branch offices and regional Points of Presence that require performance of up to 600 concurrent SIP sessions in a standalone SBC; - Sonus SBC 5110 for enterprises and service providers that require performance of up to 10,000 concurrent SIP sessions in a standalone SBC; - Sonus SBC 5210 for enterprises and large national/global service providers that require performance of up to 64,000 concurrent SIP sessions in a standalone SBC: - Sonus SBC 5400 for enterprises and large national/global service providers that require performance of up to 75,000 concurrent SIP sessions in a standalone SBC; - Sonus SBC 7000 for real-time, multimedia communications that require performance of up to 150,000 sessions in a standalone SBC; - Sonus SBC 9000 for large enterprises and service providers that require a hybrid gateway/SBC solution for a mix of TDM and IP voice traffic; - SBC VX, a secure hybrid solution sold to the U.S. government and its agencies; and - Sonus SBC SWe (Software edition), a software-based SBC for virtual environments, remote deployments and instances where virtualized software-based implementations are required.